 Unlike the adult, or permanent teeth, the primary teeth are very thin and fragile.
-They are not firmly
+They are not firmly anchored in place

-anchored in place by strong mineralized bone and can easily be broken or pulled out of position.
-Therefore
+by strong mineralized bone and can easily be broken or pulled out of position.
+Therefore the most common problems we

-the most common problems we encounter in this age group are traumatic injuries, sometimes self-inflicted,
+encounter in this age group are traumatic injuries, sometimes self-inflicted, sometimes inflicted by well meaning owners.

 Puppies are very oral and like having things in their mouths.
-We should avoid giving them hard objects, and
+We should avoid giving them hard objects, and playing “tug

-playing “tug of war” with them.
-By pulling, we can either fracture or luxate (pull out of position) the
+of war” with them.
+By pulling, we can either fracture or luxate (pull out of position) the primary “canine or fang” teeth

-primary “canine or fang” teeth of our small furry friends.
-Since the adult fang teeth are developing under the
+of our small furry friends.
+Since the adult fang teeth are developing under the gums close by to where the baby fangs are,

-gums close by to where the baby fangs are, they can also, in turn, be damaged.
-This can cause them to either
+they can also, in turn, be damaged.
+This can cause them to either never erupt or to come up in an improper position.

-never erupt or to come up in an improper position.
-This improper tooth location can cause injury to the
+This improper tooth location can cause injury to the mouth’s soft tissue.

-like play toy in mid-air can also lead to teeth breaking.
-These types of injuries are very painful and usually
+in mid-air can also lead to teeth breaking.
+These types of injuries are very painful and usually result in the tooth dying and

-result in the tooth dying and causing an infection or abscess of the bone.
-Signs of a possible oral problem
+causing an infection or abscess of the bone.
+Signs of a possible oral problem include: difficulty in eating or holding objects,

-include: difficulty in eating or holding objects, bleeding, or drooling.
-The bone and overlying gums will be
+bleeding, or drooling.
+The bone and overlying gums will be sensitive to the touch, swollen, and the infection can start to

-sensitive to the touch, swollen, and the infection can start to drain – a condition called a “gum boil”.
+drain – a condition called a “gum boil”.

 Pet owners should check the animal’s mouth for broken teeth on a daily basis.
-If any are detected, a
+If any are detected, a veterinarian would

-veterinarian would immediately extract any of the broken baby teeth.
+immediately extract any of the broken baby teeth.

 Estimated Age Teeth Development